-I missed the media preview of Magnum Manila because it happened during my dad’s wake.
+I missed the media preview of Magnum Manila, the pop-up Magnum Cafe at SM Aura, because it happened during my dad’s wake.
 That said, I only got to actually try it last Monday night with hubby and friends.

 There were still a lot of people in Magnum Manila at around 8pm on a Monday night.